Alexis Marshall: Artistry

 In As the Sun Sets and early Daughters releases, his vocals were a mixture of high pitched screaming and death growls, but he has since abandoned both, as he uses a clean vocal style since Hell Songs.
 His clean vocals have been compared to those of Nick Cave and David Yow.
 Marshall is the chief vocalist and lyricist of Daughters.
 He has described himself as taking a narrative approach to song-writing.
-Daughters have been noted for their "confrontational live shows, where Marshall may endure “people spitting in my mouth, punching me, grabbing me, trying to pull my shirt off or whatever".
+Daughters have been noted for their "confrontational live shows, where Marshall may endure "people spitting in my mouth, punching me, grabbing me, trying to pull my shirt off or whatever".
 He has cited Alice Cooper's early performances as an influence on his approach to live performances.

 Personal life

 Marshall was originally from Providence, Rhode Island, but currently lives in Pennsylvania.
 He has two children.
 Marshall has spoken about his struggles with alcoholism.

-During Daughters' first run, the band's live shows were infamous for Marshall's behavior.
-He often performed fully nude, drank his own urine, rubbed his penis on the microphone and bled himself.
+During Daughters' early days, the band's live shows were infamous for Marshall's intense stage presence and behavior.
+Marshall, while routinely heavily intoxicated, would remove his clothing, drink his own urine, rub his penis on the microphone and make himself bleed.
 At a festival performance in Japan, Marshall vomited on the front row of the audience.
 In 2006, Marshall fled the stage in the middle of a concert at Los Angeles' Knitting Factory because the police arrived to arrest him for public indecency.
 He has admitted to "flossing" his buttocks with a microphone cable, inserting microphones into his anus and in Belgium, nearly starting a fight because he masturbated onto an object.
 Botch bassist Brian Cook recalled: "Women pulled at his briefs.
 Fans fondled and licked his exposed cock.
 A confessed 'sex addict', Lex would swap spit with both men and women mid-set and fuck fans in venue bathrooms."
 Marshall said this behavior was caused by both alcohol and his own boredom.

-Marshall was in a relationship with musician Kristin Hayter, who performs as Lingua Ignota, from July 2019 to June 2021.
+Marshall was in a relationship with musician Kristin Hayter from July 2019 to June 2021.
 In December 2021, Hayter accused Marshall of domestic abuse and rape throughout their relationship.
 Marshall denied the allegations, releasing a statement that said "Kristin is a person that I loved and cared deeply for, however, our relationship was unhealthy for both of us.
 I can assure anyone reading this that I absolutely did not abuse her, mentally or physically.
-I am investigating legal options.”
+I am investigating legal options."
 Sargent House, the record label which released Marshall's solo album in July 2021, soon revealed that it had privately terminated Marshall in August 2021 when Hayter first alerted the label of Marshall's alleged abuse, but waited to publicize their decision for Hayter's privacy.